Dredging Operations and Sediment Management

 Hamilton Wetlands Restoration Project

-This project is a joint effort of the Army Corps of Engineers and the State Coastal Conservancy that is restoring approximately 640 acres of tidal wetlands, seasonal wetlands, transitional zones, and uplad habitats.
+This project is a joint effort of the Army Corps of Engineers and the State Coastal Conservancy that is restoring approximately 640 acres of tidal wetlands, seasonal wetlands, transitional zones, and upland habitats.
 The restored wetlands were formerly runways and grassland areas at the former Hamilton Army Airfield in Novato.
 Hamilton/Bel Marin Keys Wetlands Restoration website.

 Approximately 6 million cubic yards of sediment have been placed at the site (see photos above) to create and restore the proper elevations for tidal and seasonal wetlands.
 This project is similar to a few other projects in the Bay that have demonstrated beneficial reuse of dredged sediments, for example, Sonoma Baylands.
 This project is a major contribution to the restoration of priority habitats for San Pablo Bay.
 After many years of remediation and restoration work, the wetlands were opened to tidal action on April 25, 2015.
 The restored wetland will provide ecological benefits for several endangered and other target species such as California clapper rail, Chinook salmon, steelhead, salt marsh harvest mouse, shorebirds and others.
-The Army Corps will conduct monitoring and adaptive management at the site for 13 years post-breach in order to ensure that the resotration goals are met.
+The Army Corps will conduct monitoring and adaptive management at the site for 13 years post-breach in order to ensure that the restoration goals are met.
 After this period, the State Coastal Conservancy will continue to monitor the development of the wetlands and maintain the site.

 Montezuma Wetlands Restoration Project